pavlo-myskov/barber-shop/README.md

 - #### Detail Services
   The section is implemented in the form of a chessboard on which pictures alternate with blocks of text.
 Each text block is supported by a picture and succinctly describes the main services to assure the user of what the company does and what is available.
 Also each block contains a link to the service booking page.

+  On large screens, the section has a maximum horizontal limit size and is framed in a grunge border on the sides.
+The Grunge border was designed in [Adobe Photoshop](https://www.adobe.com/products/photoshop.html) using a painting brush. using painting brushes.

 Desktop|Mobile
 :-:|:-:
 ![Services Desktop](documentation/features/detail-service-desktop.png)|![Services Mobile](documentation/features/detail-service-mobile.png)